 Tax evasion is when a person or company intentionally underpays taxes.
 You could be accused for tax evasion if you fail to disclose or under-report income, overestimate or falsify deductions, issue false tax forms to employees, or fail to file an annual tax return, for example.
 Tax evasion could result in up to three years in federal prison and a fine of $250,000.

-Illegal insider trading is the practice of accessing or obtaining nonpublic information and then using that information to buy or sell stock.
+Illegal insider trading – also known as securities fraud – is the practice of accessing or obtaining nonpublic information and then using that information to buy or sell stock.
 Insider trading can undermine public trust in the securities market, and Securities and Exchange Commission (SEC) engages in market surveillance to prevent unfair market practices.
-To be convicted, the prosecution would prove beyond reasonable doubt that you bought or sold a security; possessed private information; the information was not publicly known; and the information was material.
-To be convicted, the government must show that the person bought and sold securities while having material nonpublic information, in violation of a duty not to trade.
+To be convicted of securities fraud, the prosecution would prove beyond reasonable doubt that you bought or sold a security; possessed private information; the information was not publicly known; and the information was material.
+The government must show that the person bought and sold securities while having material nonpublic information, in violation of a duty not to trade.
 The penalties for insider trading could include up to 20 years in prison and up to $5 million in fines.

-Computer crimes are offenses that are done through the internet.
+Federal computer crimes are offenses that are usually done via the Internet.
 Some federal computer crime offenses include identity theft, possession or distribution of child pornography, solicitation of a minor, money laundering, cyber bullying, spamming, phishing scams, cyberstalking, hacking, harassment, fraud, and copyright and trademark infringement.
 Penalties for computer crimes could be up to 20 years in federal prison and substantial fines.

-Joffe Law, P.A. provides skilled and experienced representation for federal white collar offenses.
+Joffe Law, P.A. provides skilled and experienced representation for federal white collar offenses in Florida.
 We plan and execute a strong defense and mitigation strategy.
-If you have been charged with this type of federal crime, reach our Naples or Fort Lauderdale white collar crime defense attorneys for a free consultation at 954-723-0007.
+If you have been charged with this type of federal crime, reach our Naples or Fort Lauderdale white collar crime lawyers immediately for a free consultation at 954-723-0007.